snickers54/omise-application/README.md

 This could be obviously done better, but the Omise.co API doesn't provide any insights on how many requests per seconds or minutes per IP or credentials it allows and since it seems to be handled by NGINX and not the API itself, there is no timestamps details to have a dynamic/smart retry.

+## Missing

+- More tests
+- More statistics
+- GoDoc